BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 The reason for this behavior is as follows.
 By default, the code returns a "placeholder value" of $0.0 for all income levels and number of children.
 The first test has a high income that should receive zero aid, so this passes just fine.
 However, the second case has a mid level income of $35,000 with 5 kids, that should receive a total of $5,000 in aid by the rules above.
 In this case, the placeholder value of $0.0 is definitely not correct, so this second test will fail until you update your code.

 To get full credit for this part of the assignment, **you must create enough unit tests so that every block of code you write is covered by at least one test**.
+In other words, every `if` and `else` statement should be tested by at least one of your test cases, so create a `@Test` function with sample values that exercise every part of your code.
 The reference solution has 6 test cases, including the first two that are provided.
 The easiest way to create a new test case is to simply copy and paste the code for a test case that's already there (starting with `@Test` and continuing through the end curly brace `}` ) and to rename it and update the test values. **It is recommended that you do this as you are going along.** This will really help you when debugging, and it's a lot easier than inputting values into the console over and over again.

 ## Extra Credit (10%)